load package

 This vignette shows how to pass community contact matrices disaggregated into multiple settings to the Daedalus model.

-The idea is — in future — to be able to apply closures or any arbitrary scaling to each setting separately, rather than uniformly scaling contacts across settings.
+Daedalus allows users to apply closures or any arbitrary scaling to each setting separately, rather than uniformly scaling contacts across settings.
 An example of setting-specific scaling is scaling school contacts for school-age children, while leaving contacts in other settings intact.

 # load package